 The programme consists of modules as prescribed by the Regulations as per the LPA (amended).
 Training is practice-orientated to ensure that pupils will be able to perform most tasks on an entry level with minimal supervision once they have completed the programme and be assisted in their preparation for the Advocates’ Admission examination.

 Candidates are trained in a practical context and assignments as well as guidance as to the approved reading list published by the LPC for the Advocates’ Admission examination is provided.

 Webinars / online feedback and information sessions are utilised as a training tool.

 The programme is standardised and uniform throughout South Africa and is based on experiential training defined as ‘notional hours’.
-Regulation 6 of the LPA is for candidates who want to register as attorneys and Regulation 7 is for candidates who want to register as advocates.
+Regulation 6 of the LPA is for candidates who want to be admitted as attorneys and Regulation 7 is for candidates who want to be admitted as advocates.

 Please click here (www.LSSALEAD.org.za/Regulations-subject-comparisons/) to view the subjects included in the Regulations.